Minko82/alt-text-for-screen-readers/README.md

 ## 📝 **Project Description**

-This project explores how to write effective and appropriate alternative text (alt text) for images to ensure they are accessible to users with visual impairments.
-By adding meaningful alt text, this project complies with **WAVE accessibility tests** and enhances compatibility with screen readers, promoting inclusivity and usability.
+This project ensures images are accessible by using meaningful alt text, meeting WAVE accessibility tests and enhancing screen reader compatibility.

 <br>